 It is disgrace that Spain is not able to reduce the amount of trash that is left on the beach every day.
 This can be done easily through policing and ticketing, ask the people in Singapore.
 At this moment we, BarcelonaSail, Zero waste Barcelona, Surfriders Barcelona, and many other beach cleaning organizations, remove plastic pollution from others because Spain is too lazy to enforce normal behavior.

 I do not know if we can replace plastic with better more environmentally friendly materials, but I do know that we can change our behavior.
 Single use plastic, bottles, cups, straws, plastic bags, food packaging can all easily be eliminated and replaced with more durable materials.
-It is therefor disturbing to read that a magazine like The Economist still promotes the benefits of plastic bags in two recent articles this year.
-The same people that use their leather bag for a lifetime to work, find it difficult to use a cotton back for 3 months.
+It is therefor disturbing to read that a magazine like The Economist still promotes the benefits of single-use plastic bags in two recent articles this year.
+The same people that use their leather bag for a lifetime to work, find it difficult to use a cotton bag for 3 months.

 The biggest problem with plastic is that it is so cheap that we only use it once and then dispose of it.
 Plastic used in construction, in a situation where it has a long lasting function seems to me a good alternative.

-How to reduce the plastic pollution during sailing in Barcelona:
+How to reduce plastic ocean pollution:

 1.)
 Just bring your own multi use drink bottle instead of buying single use plastic water bottles all the time.

 2.)
 Separate your plastic and dispose of it in the plastic trash containers.